What is Mapping the Future?

 Lead to better patient care – that’s what it’s all about!

-Five meetings were planned and happened during May and June.
-These meetings were for clinicians, health professionals and patient representatives to review the evidence and develop some initial ideas for further discussion with health and care staff, voluntary and community organisations, patients and the public.
+Early discussions concluded that the best way to get the programme underway was to focus on four key areas.
+Meetings to discuss these key areas were arranged during May and June 2013.
+At each meeting clinicians, health professionals and patient representatives were invited to review the evidence and develop some initial ideas for further discussion with health and care staff, voluntary and community organisations, patients and the public.

 Your feedback is needed